Bijoy Garg: 2025

-For the 2025 season, Garg would switch teams and compete in LMP2 for Inter Europol Competition driving the No. 43 Oreca 07 alongside Jon Field and 2024 IMSA LMP2 champion Tom Dillmann.
-Garg would once again contest the Michelin Endurance Cup races.
+For the 2025 season, Garg switched teams and competed in LMP2 for Inter Europol Competition driving the No. 43 Oreca 07 alongside Jon Field, Jeremy Clarke and 2024 IMSA LMP2 champion Tom Dillmann.
+Garg once again contested the Michelin Endurance Cup races.
+The team finished the season in third place in the overall standings, while Garg was classified 18th in the driver's standings, scoring three podiums in the five races he took part in, including victory at the 12 Hours of Sebring.

+2026

+In the year of 2026, Garg continued his outings in the LMP2 class for Inter Europol Competition in a car No. 43 in the Michelin Endurance Cup rounds, with Tom Dilmann and Jeremy Clarke as his teammates.
+The first start of the year in the 24 Hours of Daytona brought him the second place.

 24 Hours of Le Mans

+2024

 On May 2, 2024, United Autosports added Garg to their 2024 24 Hours of Le Mans lineup in LMP2 along with Oliver Jarvis and Nolan Siegel.
 The trio in the No. 22 Oreca 07 started the race off decently, but slipped down the order when Siegel received a drive through penalty for making contact with the No. 33 DKR Engineering car at the Ford chicane.
 Throughout the night, race had sporadically come over the track, resulting in multiple lengthy safety car periods.
 This allowed the No. 22 to catch back up to the other cars.
 Garg, who was in the car at that point, had slowly been overtaking cars and moving himself up the order towards the front of the pack.
 He would then end his stint and hand the car over to Siegel.
 During the morning hours of the race, Siegel had been in the car setting the fastest times of anyone in LMP2.
 Siegel would eventually catch LMP2 class leader Reshad de Gerus in the No. 28 IDEC Sport car and eventually overtake him for the race lead.
 Following his stint, Siegel would hand the car over to Jarvis.
 The No. 22 would remain in the lead ahead of the No. 34 Inter Europol Competition car of Clément Novalak.
 The No. 22's lead would be halved from 35 seconds after a slow pit stop, however, Jarvis retained a comfortable lead and brought home the No. 22 in first.
 This marked a significant win for Garg and Siegel, as both drivers won Le Mans in their first attempt.
 Garg was quoted saying: "To win Le Mans on my first attempt is unbelievable!
 This win wouldn't have been possible without the engineers and mechanics.
 You need to execute on a lot of setup changes every pit stop, and they did that.
 I couldn't be more proud for the team and couldn't be more happy to win with these guys."